-A Bank of America credit card’s interest rate can be anywhere from 14.49% to 25.49%.
+A Bank of America credit card’s interest rate can be anywhere from 13.24% (V) to 24.24% (V).
 It depends on both your creditworthiness and which Bank of America credit card you apply for.
 All Bank of America credit card APRs are variable, meaning they can change over time.

 Here are the Bank of America credit card interest rates:

 Each Bank of America credit card also has more than one interest rate.
-There’s the regular APR, which applies to purchases and balance transfers and ranges from 14.49% to 25.49%.
-Several cards have a 0% APR on purchases and/or balance transfers for a certain number of months before the regular APR takes effect.
+There’s the regular APR, which applies to purchases and balance transfers and ranges from 13.24% (V) to 24.24% (V).
+Several cards have a 0% APR on purchases and/or balance transfers for a certain number of months, before the regular APR takes effect.
 And if you miss a payment, you could have a penalty interest rate of up to 29.99%.
-The APR for cash advances can be anywhere from 17.74% to 26.99%, depending on your creditworthiness and card.
+Ultimately, there is also an APR for cash advances that can be anywhere between 17.24% - 27.24% (V), depending on your creditworthiness and the card.

 If you want to increase the chances of getting a low Bank of America credit card interest rate, you should make sure your credit is as good as possible before applying.
 Doing anything you can to bump up your income can also make a difference.
 But if you pay your credit card bill in full every month, you won’t ever have to worry about the interest rate.